-The reason for this is because of the high costs involved in running claims to trial, which usually result in legal costs eating into the in-hand compensation or damages of the injured person.
+Most personal injury claims are settled out of court.
+The reason for the high percentage of out of court settlements is due to the high costs involved in running claims to trial.
+Claims that go to trial usually result in legal costs eating into the in-hand compensation or damages of the injured person.

-Settlement negotiations within the pre-trial period, can result in settlement of claims, avoiding both the stress of a trial and the high legal costs associated with them.
+Settlement negotiations within the pre-trial period, can result in settlement of personal injury claims, avoiding both the stress of a trial and the high legal costs associated with them.